Phase 9 of 12 · Context Operator

 Phase 9 is the work of maintaining the context agents rely on, where humans own freshness, permissions, citations, and retrieval quality across the lifecycle.

-Maintain the context agents rely on: fresh, grounded, permission-aware, and traceable.
+Maintain the context agents rely on: fresh, grounded, permission-aware, source-aware, and traceable.

 Decision rules